 We recommend students familiarize themselves with the application process well in advance of the official application period.
 Students who will be competitive for the Flinn Scholarship pursue challenging and interesting studies, commit to extracurricular activities, and usually take the PSAT during their sophomore and junior year and the ACT or SAT by early October of their senior year.

 In addition, we encourage potential applicants to take advantage of information sessions presented each spring by the Flinn Scholars Program at locations throughout the state.

-Learn more about the Flinn Scholarship’s benefits and requirements, as well as review tips and frequently asked questions, from these five sections of our website:
+Learn more about the Flinn Scholarship’s benefits and requirements, as well as review tips and frequently asked questions, from these four sections of our website: